ci-lab-cz/streamd/README.md

 _All analysis results you can visualize with xmgrace:_
 `` for i in *.xvg; do gracebat $i;done ``

-### GBSA energy calculation
+### MM-PBSA/MM-GBSA  energy calculation
 #### **USAGE**
 ```
 run_gbsa -h
 usage: run_gbsa [-h] [--wdir_to_run DIRNAME [DIRNAME ...]] [--topol topol.top] [--tpr md_out.tpr] [--xtc md_fit.xtc] [--index index.ndx] -m mmpbsa.in [-d WDIR] [--out_files OUT_FILES [OUT_FILES ...]]
                    [--hostfile FILENAME] [-c INTEGER] [--deffnm preffix for md files] [--ligand_id UNL] [--clean_previous]

-Run GBSA/PBSA calculation using gmx_gbsa tool
+Run MM-GBSA/MM-PBSA calculation using gmx_MMPBSA tool

 optional arguments:
   -h, --help            show this help message and exit
   --wdir_to_run DIRNAME [DIRNAME ...]
-                        directories for the previous simulations.
-Use to extend or continue the simulation. ' Should consist of: tpr, cpt, xtc files
+                        single or multiple directories with simulations.
+Should consist of: tpr, xtc, ndx files
   --topol topol.top     topol file from the the MD simulation
-  --tpr md_out.tpr      tpr file from the the MD simulation
+  --tpr md_out.tpr      tpr file from the MD simulation
   --xtc md_fit.xtc      xtc file of the simulation.
 Trajectory should have no PBC and be fitted on the Protein_Ligand group
-  --index index.ndx     index file from the simulation
+  --index index.ndx     index file from the MD simulation
-  -m mmpbsa.in, --mmpbsa mmpbsa.in
+  -m mmpbsa.in, --mmpbsa mmpbsa.in  MMPBSA input file.
+If not set up default template will be used.
   -d WDIR, --wdir WDIR  Working directory.
 If not set the current directory will be used.
   --out_files OUT_FILES [OUT_FILES ...]
                         gmxMMPBSA out files to parse.
 If set will be used over other variables.